Evaluate a Project Idea

 As a team, collect your top voted project or use-case ideas and write them on sticky notes.

 Choose one criteria for each axis.
 Choose criteria that make sense for the customer and situation.
-We suggest “Business value” vs. “Effort, or “Value for employee” vs. “Costs”, etc.
+For example, we suggest “Business value” vs. “Effort, or “Value for employee” vs. “Costs”, etc.

 You can change the criteria on the axes and run more than one evaluation round for the same ideas.